AndreyKovalevskiy/BulbaTalks/docs/SCRUM_PROCESS.md

 ### Sprint Review

-The Sprint Review is held each Monday.
+The Sprint Review is held at the end of the Sprint.
 This is at most a one-hour meeting for one-week Sprints.

 ### Sprint Retrospective